Ellerbach/serialapp/README.md

 # Using embedded GPIO UART serial port with .NET Core 2.0 on a Raspberry PI 3 running Linux

+**There is now an official support for System.IO.Ports in the main [.NET Core repository](https://github.com/dotnet/corefx/tree/master/src/System.IO.Ports.).
+The nudget is still in preview, so you have to add preview for the System.IO.Ports nuget and the install it.
+This will allow you to enjoy a much better package than this one.
+If you are still using old version of .NET Core, then this one may help you.
+The new package is working for version higher than 2.2 including 3.**

-**Note** : A Nuget Package has been release to include support of Serial Port in Linux and iOS.
+**Note**: A Nuget Package has been release to include support of Serial Port in Linux and MacOS.
 You can find it searching for [NetCoreSerial](https://www.nuget.org/packages/NetCoreSerial/).
 You still can use the source code in your own code.

 I have an arduino connected to a Rapsberry PI 3 running Linux thru the embedded UART.
 It's the one you access thru the GPIO on physical pins 8 and 10 and logical GPIO14 and GPIO15.
 I used to access this Arduino for analogic data.
 I rencently wanted to test .NET Copre 2.0 and see how it can work on a RPI running a Linux ARM architecture.
 Support for Linux ARM with .NET Core 2.0 is still in preview and quite new.